joshlawrence/2p/README.md

 # 2p

-This repo contains set list material for 2pianos.
+This repo contains my set list material for 2pianos.

 - `README.md` - this file
 - `allsongs.txt` - all songs listed in the [songs](songs/) directory